AmazingAmpharos/OoT-Randomizer/README.md

 it before reaching the Lens of Truth.

-One last detail to note is that the pause menu now controls like the one in Majora's Mask, meaning that the cursor will cross through empty spaces.
-This fixes a major problem from the original game wherein having certain combinations of items results in menu shapes that would be impossible to fully navigate.
+One last detail to note is that the pause menu now controls like the one in Majora's Mask, meaning that the cursor will cross into empty spaces.
+This fixes a major problem from the original game where having certain combinations of items would result in menu shapes that are impossible to fully navigate.
 Unfortunately, as of this 3.0 release, this functionality does not apply to the Equipment Subscreen which can rarely create some tricky situations.
 Usually these can be resolved simply by purchasing a Deku Shield and a Hylian Shield.